awestcot/ProjectWeek/PW29_2018_London_Canada/Projects/Ventilation_Defect_Seg_Reg/README.md

 4. Evaluate different alternatives to k-means clustering for grading ventilation from polarized gas images

 ## Progress and Next Steps
+1. Completed bridge between slicer and matlab codes, using MatlabBridge.
+2. Enabled importing of different matlab output image types includinng volumes, masks and cluster maps.
+3. Began creating custum segmentation and registration modules to be called into the main pipeline.
+4. Next steps are to continue creation of custum segmentation and registration that will automatically be pulled into the main pipeline.
+5. Next steps are to impliment the final quantification of results, and save into .mat files for future analysis.
 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

 # Illustrations